ml5js/Intro-ML-Arts-IMA-F25/05-face-modals/README.md

 - [ml5.js FaceMesh Creative Sketch - video tutorial](https://www.youtube.com/watch?v=2h8VArJ3gnQ) with Patt Vira.

 ## Assignment 4

-1. Research and find a project (experiments, websites, art installations, games, etc) that utilizes machine learning in a creative way.
-Consider the following:
-   - What type of machine learning models did the creator use?
-   - What data might have been used to train the machine learning model?
-   - Why did the creator of the project choose to use this machine learning model?
-2. Using FaceMesh, following the examples above and the [ml5.js documentation](https://docs.ml5js.org/), experiment with controlling elements of a p5.js sketch (color, geometry, sound, text, etc) with the output of the model.
+1. Using FaceMesh, following the examples above and the [ml5.js documentation](https://docs.ml5js.org/), experiment with controlling elements of a p5.js sketch (color, geometry, sound, text, etc) with the output of the model.
 Try to create an interaction that is surprising or one that is inspired by the project you find.
-3. Document your research, your response, and your p5.js sketch in a blog post.
-Add a link to the post and your p5.js sketch on the [Assignment 4 Wiki page](https://github.com/ml5js/Intro-ML-Arts-IMA-F25/wiki/Assignment-4).
+2. Document your research, your response, and your p5.js sketch in a blog post.
+Add a link to the post and your p5.js sketch on the [Assignment 5 Wiki page](https://github.com/ml5js/Intro-ML-Arts-IMA-F25/wiki/Assignment-5).
 In your blog post, include visual documentation such as a recorded screen capture / video / GIFs of your sketch.